MIJOTHY/REACT_SCHMEACT/README.md

 localhost:8000
 ```

+You may have a few questions:
 What just happened?
 Head to the notes if you're concerned.
+Why did nothing appear?
+Because we got no code.

 For the less suspicious among you, let's get coding woop woop.

 ## The Code
 Although it's tempting to write another story, and I know you'd love me for it, I want to get coding just as much as you do, so stop distracting me and let's get on with it.